Heritage Valley Kennedy School of Radiography

 A radiologic technologist, or radiographer, is a healthcare professional who plays an important role in patient care by assisting with the diagnosis and treatment of illness and disease.
 Through the use of x-rays, radiologic technologists perform sophisticated diagnostic imaging tests that uncover a wide range of medical conditions, helping doctors determine the best course of treatment for their patients.

 Upon graduation, job opportunities include, but are not limited to:

 - We offer a competitive program built on the foundation of radiologic technology theory and clinical experience

 - We have smaller class sizes and offer individualized instruction

-- An opportunity to experience OVH’s Diagnostic and Imaging Services departments
+- An opportunity to experience HVK’s Diagnostic and Imaging Services departments

 - Earn a certification in Diagnostic Radiology and an Associate’s degree in Science in 24 months!

-As previously mentioned, the Ohio Valley Hospital School of Radiography partners with La Roche University for our Radiologic Technologist Program.
+As previously mentioned, the Heritage Valley Kennedy School of Radiography partners with La Roche University for our Radiologic Technologist Program.
 With this program, students are given the chance to enjoy both theoretical and clinical studies, in addition to taking various General Education Requirements.
 They also benefit from an “on campus” experience if they choose to live in the La Roche dorms.